EXEO EXEO Group,Inc Sustainability Website

 4°C scenario (scenario in which measures to counter climate change are insufficient, and temperatures rise by approximately 4°C compared to pre-industrial levels)

-Type Climate change factor Impact on the Group Time line of impact*1 Level of impact*2 Key response measures
+Type Climate change factor Impact on the Group Timeline of impact*1 Level of impact*2 Key response measures

 2030 2050

-Risks (Acute) Intensifying weather
+Risks (Acute)

 • Emerging risk of flood damage to residential and other buildings as well as the commensurate increase in damage insurance premiums, worsening work environments